uzh/katts/README.md

 Revision History
 ================
+3.6.4-SNAPSHOT    - make number of workers configurable again

+3.6.2-SNAPSHOT    - Support for distributed processing (multi worker capabilities TerminationMonitor capabilities)

+3.5.0             - version used for ISWC'13 RT submission.

 3.5.0-SNAPSHOT    - fixed bug in FileGraphPatternReader where it would emit bindings even though not all triple patterns
                     were matched, but only all variables had been bound.

 3.4.2-SNAPSHOT    - json-sendgraph uses real ids and not mapped ones